Autostronomy/AutoProf/docs/_build/html/_sources/pipelinemanipulation.rst.txt

       # Code here
       return IMG, {'results': of, 'the': calculations}

-where *IMG* is the input image, *results* is a dictionary containing the output of all previous pipeline steps, and *options* is a dictionary with all user specified arguments from *List Of AutoProf Arguments* if they have non-default values.
+where *IMG* is the input image, *results* is a dictionary containing the output of all previous pipeline steps, and *options* is a dictionary with all user specified arguments (any variable in the config file that starts with *ap\_*) if they have non-default values (None).
 The output of every method in the pipeline is an image and a dictionary with strings for keys.
 The output image is assigned to replace the input image, so if you wish to alter the input image you can do so in a way that all future steps will see.
 The dictionary output is used to update the *results* dictionary that is passed to all future methods, you can therefore add new elements to the dictionary or replace older ones.
 If you wish to replace a method, make sure to have the output follow this format.
 So long as your output dictionary has the same keys/value format, it should be able to seamlessly replace a step in the pipeline.
 If you wish to include more information, you can include as many other entries in the dictionary as you like, the default methods functions will ignore them.
-See *How Does AutoProf Work?* for the expected outputs from each function.
+See the corresponding documentation for the expected outputs from each function.

 Modifying Pipeline Steps
 ------------------------